-• Options that take a filename as a parameter can optionally also take a path.
+• Options that take a filename as a parameter can optionally take a file path.
 The path can be relative or absolute.
 For example, to generate a listing to the file List.lst in the directory ..\listings\:

 '''

 iccstm8 prog.c -1 ..\listings\List.lst

 '''